Parenteral nutrition (feeding through a vein) and cancer

 About parenteral nutrition (PN)

 Parenteral nutrition (PN) means having nutrients and fluid directly into the bloodstream.
-It is a type of tube feeding for nutritional support.
+It is a type of tube feeding for nutrition support.

-PN is usually used for people who cannot take nutrients in through their digestive system.
-For example this may be because:
+It is usually used when a person cannot take nutrients in through their digestive system.
+For example, this may be because:

 - there is a blockage in the bowel (bowel obstruction)

 - it is difficult to insert the tubes used for enteral nutrition (EN).
-This can happen after some types of surgery to the head and neck or surgery to the stomach.
+This may happen after some types of surgery to the head and neck or surgery to the stomach.

 How PN is given

-PN is usually given through a thin tube which is inserted into a large vein in your neck or chest.
+PN is usually given through a thin tube.
+A healthcare professional inserts it into a large vein in the neck or chest.
 The tube is called a central line.
-Sometimes you have it through a thin tube in your arm that goes up into a vein in your chest.
+Sometimes you have it through a thin tube inserted into a vein in the arm that goes up into a larger vein in the chest.
 This is called a PICC line (peripherally inserted central catheter).

-Sometimes, a vein in the arm is used, but this is less common.
-This is like having an ordinary drip.
+Sometimes, a smaller vein in the arm is used, but this is less common.
 It may be used if you only need feeding for a short time, usually less than 10 days.
 It is also only possible if the amount of fluid you can have is not restricted.
-This is because PN needs to be more diluted if an arm vein is used.
+This is because PN needs to be more dilute if an arm vein is used.
 The doctors will decide the best type of feeding for you.

 PN is usually started slowly.
 Your feed will be reduced over a few days when you no longer need it.